Soothing Results with Pet Laser Therapy

 What You Can Expect from Laser Therapy

 Pet laser therapy is completely noninvasive and sessions are relatively quick.
 One of our experienced veterinarians will determine how many therapy sessions your pet needs for their particular condition and at what length.
 Treatment will also depend on your pet’s coat, skin and age.
 Though sessions are different from one pet to the next, they’re typically three to eight minutes in length and results are seen in about three to four sessions.
 Laser therapy is painless and your pet will experience a warming sensation on the areas it’s directed at.
 They may even begin to look forward to sessions with us.
 Laser therapy has also been known to release feel-good endorphins.
 You may also notice your pet has more energy and is generally more at ease.
-Please contact us for more information about the soothing results of laser therapy.
+Please contact us or click here for more information about the soothing results of laser therapy.